“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

 Construction project managers are vital to the success of every major project, overseeing construction operations and managing schedules and budgets.
-This Master’s course is designed to give you the skills and knowledge needed to plan, organise and control construction operations, while building your knowledge in all stages of the process.
+The University of Bolton's MSc in Construction Project Management offers you the skills and knowledge needed to plan, organise and control construction operations while building your expertise in all stages of the process.

 Mode of Study: